calebh/Juniper/README.md

 # Juniper

-Juniper is a functional reactive programming language currently being developed by Caleb Helbling (currently at Purdue University).
+Juniper is a functional reactive programming language currently being developed by Caleb Helbling (currently at Draper Laboratory).
 Louis Ades was a former developer at Tufts University.

 The grammar in EBNF (extended Backus-Naur Form) is available in grammer.bnf